pablojim/highcharts-ng/README.md

                  text: 'Hello'
              },
              //Boolean to control showng loading status on chart (optional)
+             //Could be a string if you want to show specific loading text.
              loading: false,
              //Configuration for the xAxis (optional).
 Currently only one x axis can be dynamically controlled.
              //properties currentMin and currentMax provied 2-way binding to the chart's maximimum and minimum